-Like this payment against the interest will continue till the end of the currency swap agreement when both of the parties will give back to other parties their original foreign currency amounts are taken.
+Like this payment against the interest will continue till the end of the currency swap agreement when both of the parties give back to other parties, their original foreign currency amounts are taken.

 - It helps in reducing the different costs and risks which are associated with the currency exchanges.

 - Based on the existing economic situations, It helps the companies which are having the fixed-rate liabilities in capitalizing on the floating-rate swaps and the companies which are having the floating rate liabilities in capitalizing on the fixed-rate swaps.

 - Speculators in the market can get benefit whenever there is any favorable change in the rate of interest.

-- It helps in reducing the uncertainty which is associated with the future cash flows because the currency swap allows the companies to change their debt conditions.
+- It helps in reducing the uncertainty, which is associated with future cash flows because the currency swap allows the companies to change their debt conditions.

 - Since any of the one party or both of the parties can default on the payment of interest or the principal amount, the currency swaps are exposed to the credit risk.

 - There is a risk of the intervention of the central government in exchange markets.
 The same happens in case the government of a particular country acquires a huge amount of foreign debt in order to support their countries’ declining currency temporarily, which can lead to a huge downturn in the domestic currency’s value.

 #1 – There are three stages which form part of the currency swap.
 It includes spot exchange of the principal, Continuing exchange of the payment of the interest during the swap terms, and Re-exchange of the principal amount on the date of maturity.